A-gambit/react-app/Readme.md

 # React App with Server Rendaring

-You can use React/Bable/Stylus on client-sise and Bable - on server-side
+You can use React/Bable/Stylus on the client-side and Bable on the server.

 ## Installation